britram/rains-prototype/draft-trammell-rains-protocol.md

 assertions (zone, context, signature) within the shard may be omitted from the assertions themselves.

-A zone is the entire set of shards subject to a given authority within a given context.
+A zone is the entire set of shards and assertions subject to a given authority within a given context.
 There are three kinds of zones;
 treating these zones differently may allow lookup protocol
 optimizations: